Alwayz Ready: Reception

 Tommy Martinez of Slam Wrestling reviewed the event and gave it 4 out of 5 stars, praising the main event for allowing Latimer and Shaw to be "worthy contenders" to the NWA World Title alongside Aldis and Murdoch, and felt that Kamille and King had "an outstanding match" during their World Women's Title bout.
 He concluded that: "While some matches could have been cut from the PPV, this was one of the better shows the NWA has brought to fans."
-Christopher Maitland of Pro Wrestling Torch praised Homicide's performance in both of his Junior Heavyweight Title defenses, the men's and women's Tag Team Title bouts being improvements from their Crockett Cup predecessors, the World Women's Title match for both competitors' performances, and the World Title main event but was critical of the "convoluted and lengthy" segment that preceded it and the uninspired choice of Murdoch as champion.
+Christopher Maitland of PWTorch praised Homicide's performance in both of his Junior Heavyweight Title defenses, the men's and women's Tag Team Title bouts being improvements from their Crockett Cup predecessors, the World Women's Title match for both competitors' performances, and the World Title main event but was critical of the "convoluted and lengthy" segment that preceded it and the uninspired choice of Murdoch as champion.